-IMPORTANT NOTE: Benefits for Covered Services are based on the Maximum Allowed Amount, except for Surprise Billing Claims, which is the most the Plan will allow for a Covered Service.
+IMPORTANT NOTE: To get the highest benefits at the lowest out-of-pocket cost, you must get Covered Services from an In-Network Provider.
+Benefits for Covered Services are based on the Maximum Allowed Amount, except for Surprise Billing Claims, which is the most the Plan will allow for a Covered Service.
 To get benefits under this Plan, you must get Covered Services from an In-Network Provider.
 Services from an Out-of-Network Provider are not covered, except for Emergency Care, or an Authorized Referral.
 Please be sure to contact us if you are not sure if we have approved an Authorized Referral.
 Please read the "Claims Payment" section for more details.